meilisearch/documentation/reference/api/settings.md

 By default, the `searchableAttributes` array is equal to all fields in your dataset.
 This behavior is represented by the value `["*"]`.

 ::: warning
 Updating searchable attributes will re-index all documents in the index, which can take some time.
+We recommend updating your index settings first and then adding documents as this reduces RAM consumption.
 :::

 [To learn more about searchable attributes, refer to our dedicated guide.](/learn/configuration/displayed_searchable_attributes.md#searchable-fields)